urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```
 Here, our code is saying, mutate columns that fall between SpecimenCode and Site AND apply the function `trimws()` across all of them.

 When glimpsing our data, we also noticed that the Alive column was a bit confusing.
 Some data entries have an X, others xx, and others are empty!
-We want to make sure to be consistent with our data entry but can use R to help us find and correct mistakes.
+We want to make sure to be consistent with our data entry but when we find mistakes, we can use R to help us find and correct them.
 Let's look at all the different entry types for this column.

 ```R
 unique(KameleonData$Alive)